Persabus Farm

 Book Now

-The old stone building which is now the pottery studio, would have originally housed several families.
+The old stone building which is now the pottery studio and art studio, would have originally housed several families.
 A large stone wall used to seperate it in two.

 During the history of the farm one side was used as a stable for the Clydesdale horse.
 The horse pulled the plough in the fields when Donald’s grandfather ran the farm.
 The other side of the stone building housed a boiler which was used for boiling the animal feed in the winter months.

 Rosemary has been running the pottery for over ten years.
-She hand paints pieces with her own Islay inspired designs.
+She hand paints pieces with her own Islay inspired designs, the business has evolved and grown, and now offers a workshop space for mixed media art courses and pottery painting experiences, alongside the variety of ceramics, original art and prints onsale.

 Location